START OF A NEW SERIES BY S L DANIELSON AND NEPHY HART

 It was here she began to appreciate the power of stories and the primal need to hear them.
 In ancient times, the wandering bard was the only source of news, and the storyteller the heart of the village, keeping the lore and the magic alive.
 Although much of the magic has been lost, the stories still provide a link to the part of us that still wants to believe that it’s still there, somewhere.

-In present times, Cheryl lives in a terraced house in the valleys with her son and menagerie of three cats, a dog and a dragon.
+In present times, Nephy lives in a terraced house in the valleys with her son, dog, bearded dragon (called Smaug of course) and three cats.
 Her daughter has deserted her for the big city, but they’re still close.
 She’s never been happier since she was made redundant and is able to devote herself entirely to her twin loves of writing and art